-- Add to a pan and cover with the same amount of water.
+- Add to a pan and cover with the same amount of water again – so half and half.
 It tends to double in size, so bear this in mind when thinking about portions.
 If you prefer your quinoa on the softer side then it will two third its size.

-- Add a generous pinch of salt; or cook in stock for a better flavour.
+- Add a generous pinch of salt; or even cook in stock for a better flavour.

-- If you are going to be using your quinoa for a sweet dish, then just boil in water alone; OR in some kind of nut milk for creaminess.
+- If you’re going to be using your quinoa for a sweet dish then just boil in water alone, OR even in some kind of nut milk for creaminess.

 - Boil gently for 10-15 minutes until your liquid has absorbed; you may need to add more as you go if it is not soft enough for your liking.

-I regularly make a quinoa breakfast as it is such a great start to the day, and you can also add it with so many different flavours, fruits, nuts, seeds, or anything else you fancy.
+I regularly make a quinoa breakfast porridge as it is such a great start to the day and you can add so many different flavours, fruits, nuts, seeds, or anything else you fancy.
 They all start off with the same base, so first off cook you WHITE quinoa the following way.
-The recipes serve 2 people so you can amend accordingly, or make up a batch and refrigerate for the next day.
+The recipes serve 2 people so you can amend accordingly; or make up a batch and refrigerate for the next day.
 This way you can alternate your toppings etc to keep things fresh and to stop you getting bored:-

 - 1/2 cup of dry white quinoa